 Last time we visited we managed to ring up what is now our personal record in bar tabs for just the two of us.
 Nothing to do with the salmon rillettes and everything to do with the fact that we got a little tipsy and spent a few hours letting the bartender pour us tastes of beverages that were so delicious we were compelled to buy complete glasses.

 The biggest upside of this is that we were introduced to the perfectly complimentary wine for this dish: L’enclos Savennièrres.
 Yum.

 Brad found the wine at our local wine store and I dug up the recipe for the rillettes.
 We now have everything we need to enjoy our favorite things about Bouchon at home for a (significantly smaller) fraction of the cost.

 These are the perfect make-ahead dish for casual entertaining that will blow your guests away.
 Store them in these cute little gasket-seal canning jars for up to a week in the fridge.
 Pull them out all nonchalant… “I just whipped these up the other day” and claim the title of world’s greatest host/ess.
-Serve the salmon spread on toasted baguette – or swap out cucumber slices to keep things paleo.
+Serve the salmon spread on toasted baguette – or swap out cucumber slices to keep things keto.
 Either way they’re going to change your world.

 - 1 lb center-cut wild-caught salmon, skin and pinbones removed, trimmed and dark flesh removed

 - 2 tbs Pernod

 - 1/2 c shallots, minced